maliahavlicek/what2do2day/readme.md

 Business logic to track search requests, and the events and places that users interact with will be collected.
 This will aide in negotiating affiliate link deals and ads will be included but graphical visualization will not be included in the MVP, only a list of the data collected.
 Likewise we need to know how many users are coming to the site and what percentage of them interact or do not interact with out buttons so we will attempt to track unique visits to our site.

 ### Structure
 In order to have a better idea of the tables and the relationships between them I looked at google Maps' Places API to help determine what fields my place object should have.
-Knowing the data fields I may want to have and those that were extraneious, helped me devise a rough ERD:
+Knowing the data fields I may want to have and those that were extraneous, helped me devise a rough Entity Relationship Diagram(ERD):
  ![Data Diagram](documentation/images/Data Diagram Initial.png)

 After the decision to remove user roles and permissions and some refactoring around fields, I ended up with: